 By gubenatorial executive order S-02-08, CaliforniaVolunteers was charged with ensuring the coordination of volunteer activities related to disaster response and recovery, including necessary training, equipment, and transportation provisions.

-In partnership with Cal EMA, California Voluntary Organizations Active in Disaster and other state and local organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.
+In partnership with Cal OES, California Voluntary Organizations Active in Disaster and other state and local organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.

 CaliforniaVolunteers "Disaster Volunteering"